 To her niece, Fanny Knight Jane is a favorite aunt who offers the wisdom and knowledge that will help her in her own search for a happy marriage.
 But surely the woman so capable of writing love on the page must have experienced love herself?

-Where to Watch: Prime, Britbox, Britbox on Amazon channel.
-Buy on Digital (Amazon video) or DVD.
+Where to Watch: Britbox, Britbox Amazon channel.
+Buy on DVD.

 Why You Should Watch: This is an excellent film about Jane Austen everyone should watch as soon as possible.
 From the excellent cast to the fantastic script, this one can’t be missed.
 Olivia Williams, as Jane, also gives an incredible performance.